dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/elements/anchor.md

 }
 ```

-To ensure compatibility for Internet Explorer and older Edge versions, you may still use **base64**.
+To ensure compatibility for older Edge versions, you may still use **base64**.
 Use e.g. [this base64 converter](https://www.base64encode.org)

 ```css
 .dnb-anchor::after {